-Back in January our friends Eddie and Lynne at The Humber Hotel in Coventry allowed us to use their newly refurbished function room to video a live session for the acoustic version of the band.
+In early 2020 our friends Eddie and Lynne at The Humber Hotel in Coventry allowed us to use their newly refurbished function room to video a live session for the then acoustic version of the band (with Nigel still on fiddle).
 We filmed several songs and sets of tunes and you can see all seven of the videos now on the acoustic band page.

 Rack and Ruin’s current album – buy or stream right now

 “On The Road To…” is the current album from Rack and Ruin.
 It features songs and sets of tunes that have have been honed to perfection in live gigs over the last couple of years.

 The track listing includes live favourites like “New York Girls”, “Three Drunken Maidens” and “Nothing’s Changed”

 In addition there are 4 sets of tunes including “The King of the Fairies” set and “The Tongadale Set”.
 They showcase the playing of our former fiddle player Nigel Ward often interwoven with mandola or guitar lines from Mick Bisiker.

 You can stream it on Spotify or also buy on-line as a download from all music providers including iTunes, Amazon, Deezer, Apple music etc. CDs are also available to buy at gigs or by emailing the band.